 What is SMSC or Short Message Service Center?

-SMSC is a node located in the mobile operator’s home network (HPLMN), that provides SMS services to the subscribers.
+SMSC is a node in the mobile operator’s home network (HPLMN) that provides SMS services to subscribers.
 This is a key node in the telecom network.
-For sending SMS, the sim card has an SMSC number configured by the mobile network operator.
+The sim card has an SMSC number configured by the mobile network operator for sending SMS.

-SMSC provides reliable delivery for mobile-originated and mobile terminated text messages.
+SMSC provides reliable delivery for mobile-originated and mobile-terminated text messages.
 When a mobile user sends a text to another mobile user.
-First, short messages reach the SMSC, this is called submitting an SMS on SMSC.
-After that SMSC starts the procedure for delivering text to the destination mobile user.
+First, short messages reach the SMSC.
+This is called submitting an SMS on SMSC.
+After that, SMSC starts delivering text to the destination mobile user.
 For reaching a text to SMS from the handset, ss7 signaling is used.

 Enabling SMS service:

 Every service to the mobile sim card is configured in the subscriber profile on HLR.
-For SMS, the subscriber should be enabled for MO-SMS and MT-SMS Teleservices and there should be no operator determined barring of SMS service.
-Before allowing to send and receive a text to/from mobile, the roaming network checks for the subscription for SMS service.
-The roaming network downloads the subscription information at the time of the location update.
+For SMS, the subscriber should be enabled for MO-SMS and MT-SMS Teleservices, and there should be no operator-determined barring of SMS service.
+Before sending and receiving a text to/from mobile, the roaming network checks for the subscription for SMS service.
+The roaming network downloads the subscription information at the location update time.

 TeleService Codes for SMS: